bmaingret/architecture-patterns-code-along/README.md

 Check git tags to follow through chapters.

 N.B.
-Code in this repository is the result of trying things out with no other end goald or purpose.
+Code in this repository is the result of trying things out with no other end goals or purposes (and would probably give uncle Bob nightmares).